+Background and Aims

-Background and Aims: Although there is a steady expansion of Internet use and Internet addiction research, the concept of Internet Addictive Behaviours (IAB) is in its infancy.
-Qualitative research is ideal in tackling definitional matters on scientific constructs that are not yet mature.
-Specifically, this grounded theory study was designed to explain the development of Internet use among European adolescents who are at risk for IAB.
+Although there is a steady expansion of Internet use and Internet addiction research, the concept of Internet Addictive Behaviours (IAB) is in its infancy.
+Qualitative research is ideal for tackling definitional matters on scientific constructs that are not yet mature.
+The present study was designed to provide a richer and better contextual understanding of the development of IAB among European adolescents.